 With a reach of more than 89,000 subscribers Lateefa is one of the most followed regional artists on Instagram.
 Because of the raw and immediate nature of the platform, we are given unique insight into not only her life (she is an unyielding athlete) but also the process in which this influential artist arrives at the final iteration of her work.
 For instance, we can follow the topographic landscapes that inspire her work such as her visits to the Ras Al Khor nature reserve and her domestic surroundings as well as see her painting skills that we are less exposed to.
 Lateefa bint Maktoum’s unique character allows her to embrace multiple roles that we see evident in her work as a respected contemporary artist.
 Contrary to the phrase Observers of Change, the title of one of her most celebrated series, Lateefa is no mere observer.
 In fact her efforts have directly contributed into turning the UAE’s emergent art movement into a full-fledged industry.

-This article was first published in the catalogue of Lateefa bint Maktoum’s exhibition New Chapter (19 Jan — 23 Feb 2017) at Tashkeel Studio and Gallery in Dubai.
+This article was first published in the catalogue of Lateefa bint Maktoum‘s exhibition New Chapter (19 Jan?-?23 Feb 2017) at Tashkeel Studio and Gallery in Dubai.
 It was then republished in Medium on February 5, 2017.
+A screenshot of this article can be downloaded here.